The Girl Who Leapt Through Time (1983 film): Plot

 On a school skiing trip, Kazuko Yoshiyama talks with her friend Goro Horikawa about her dream boyfriend appearing from the stars.
-The two run into their childhood friend Fukamachi Kazuo who is missing his skis.
+The two run into their childhood friend Kazuo Fukamachi, who is missing his skis.
 On their return to school, spring arrives.

-At school their teacher reminds the class to develop their body and mind, using a folk song that Yoshiyama recognises from her childhood.
+At school, their teacher reminds the class to develop their body and mind, using a folk song that Yoshiyama recognises from her childhood.
 After school, Yoshiyama, Horikawa, and Fukamachi are assigned to clean the classrooms; due to someone using the chemicals in the laboratory during spring break they are also told to lock it from now on.
 While Horikawa and Fukamachi are disposing of rubbish, Yoshiyama enters the lab and falls unconscious after a beaker smashes, releasing white smoke.
 Horikawa and Fukamachi take her to the nurse's clinic.

-The three of them walk home together, nearly hit by a bike on the road, Fukamachi holds Yoshiyama to one side.
+The three of them walk home together, a bike on the road nearly hits them as Fukamachi holds Yoshiyama to one side.
 Fukamachi, who lives with his grandparents, invites Yoshiyama briefly into the greenhouse full of lavender, which she recognises as the scent in the laboratory.
-Later that night Yoshiyama recalls the incident with the bike and begins to fall in love with Fukamachi.
+Later that night, Yoshiyama recalls the incident with the bike and begins to fall in love with Fukamachi.
 The following Sunday she returns Horikawa's handkerchief.
-Horikawa's parents urge him to go to university but he insists on helping the family's soy sauce business.
+Horikawa's parents urge him to go to university, but he insists on helping the family's soy sauce business.

-In school Yoshiyama begins to have strange premonitions, after embarrassing herself in class she reviews the work at home.
-In the evening an earthquake strikes the area and the buildings around the Horikawa family's shop catch fire.
+In school, Yoshiyama begins to have strange premonitions.
+After embarrassing herself in class, she reviews the work at home.
+In the evening, an earthquake strikes the area and the buildings around the Horikawa family's shop catch fire.
 She awakes the following day (19 April) to find Horikawa on the way to school, awakening again upon the imminent danger of roof tiles falling on their heads.
 Yoshiyama goes to school but incorrectly assumes it's the 19th of April; she relives the day in her dreams.
 She goes to Fukamachi in the afternoon and tells him what happened.
 She remembers a childhood incident wherein the two of them were singing the folk song together and playing before a mirror fell and cut both of their hands.
 Upon saving Horikawa from the falling roof tiles the following morning she notices that his is the hand with the visible cut on it.

 Seeking out Fukamachi, he takes her through her past, where it is revealed that Fukamachi actually died along with his parents when Yoshiyama was a young girl.
 She visualises returning to the laboratory whereupon the teenage Fukamachi explains that he is actually a time-traveller from the year 2660 with the aim of exploring Earth for drugs based on now-extinct plant life.
 He inserts himself into people's memories so that they'll have a positive view of him.